redhat-openstack/website/source/uncategorized/deploying-rdo-to-a-virtual-machine-environment-using-rdo-via-instack.html.md

         for i in $(seq 0 3); do echo -n $(tripleo get-vm-mac baremetal_$i) " "; done; echo

-8. Log into your instack virtual machine.
+8. Log into your instack virtual machine as the stack user.
 Create the virtual-power-key and copy it to the virt host.
 The user in ssh-copy-id should match the VIRTUAL_POWER_USER and the ip should match the VIRTUAL_POWER_HOST in your instack.answers file.

        ssh-keygen -t rsa -N '' -C virtual-power-key -f virtual-power-key ssh-copy-id -i virtual-power-key.pub stack@192.168.122.1